You can attach an SSD persistent disk in multi-writer mode to up to two N2

 gcloud compute instances attach-disk

-command but replace INSTANCE_NAME` with the name of your second instance.
+command but replace INSTANCE_NAME with the name of your second VM.

-Use the Compute Engine API to create and attach an SSD persistent disk to N2 instances in multi-writer mode.
+Use the Compute Engine API to create and attach an SSD Persistent Disk volume to N2 VMs in multi-writer mode.

 In the API, construct a